Vertex Representations for Yangians of Kac-Moody algebras: The Lie algebras s and t as central extensions

 \end{remark} In order to describe the isomorphism $\mft\cong \mathfrak{uce}(\mfg_0[t_1^{\pm 1},t_2^{\pm 1}])$ and its $\mfs$-analogue, we will need a more explicit description of $\Omega^1(\mcA)/d\mcA$ when $\mcA=\C[t_1^{\pm 1},t_2^{\pm 1}]$ or $\C[t_1^{\pm 1},t_2]$.
 By \cite[\S 2]{MRY}, $\Omega^1(\C[t_1^{\pm 1},t_2^{\pm 1}])/d(\C[t_1^{\pm 1},t_2^{\pm 1}])$ has basis

 Similarly, one finds that $\Omega^1( \C[t_1^{\pm 1},t_2])/d(\C[t_1^{\pm 1},t_2])$ has basis $B_\mfs\subset B_\mft$ given by

 Note that these observations, coupled with Theorem \ref{T:Kas}, imply that $\mathfrak{uce}(\mfg_0[t_1^{\pm 1},t_2]) \subset \mathfrak{uce}(\mfg_0[t_1^{\pm 1},t_2^{\pm 1}])$ as a Lie subalgebra.
 Let $\{ X_i^{\pm}, H_i \}_{i=1}^{\ell}$ be the Chevalley generators for $\mfg_0$ normalized so that $(X_i^+,X_i^{-}) = 1$ and $H_i = [X_i^+,X_i^-]$.
 Let $X_{\pm \theta}$ be root vectors of $\mfg_0$ for the roots $\pm\theta$ normalized so that $(X_{\theta},X_{-\theta})=1$, where $\theta$ is the highest root of $\mfg_0$.
-Set $H_{\theta} = [X_{-\theta}, X_{\theta}]$. \begin{proposition}[Prop.
-3.5 of \cite{MRY}] The assignment $\{X_{ir}^\pm,H_{ir},\mathbf{C}\}_{i\in I,r\in \Z} \to \mathfrak{uce}(\mfg_0[t_1^{\pm 1},t_2^{\pm 1}])$ given by
+Set $H_{\theta} = [X_{-\theta}, X_{\theta}]$. \begin{proposition}[Prop.\ 3.5 of \cite{MRY}] The assignment $\{X_{ir}^\pm,H_{ir},\mathbf{C}\}_{i\in I,r\in \Z} \to \mathfrak{uce}(\mfg_0[t_1^{\pm 1},t_2^{\pm 1}])$ given by

-extends to an isomorphism of Lie algebras $\mft\to \mathfrak{uce}(\mfg_0[t_1^{\pm 1},t_2^{\pm 1}])$.
-Moreover, we have $\mfs\cong \mathfrak{uce}(\mfg_0[t_1^{\pm 1},t_2])$ with an isomorphism $\mfs\to \mathfrak{uce}(\mfg_0[t_1^{\pm 1},t_2])$ given by the above assignment with $r$ taking values in $\Z_{\geq 0}$ and $\mbC$ omitted. \end{proposition} \begin{remark} Although the second part of the above proposition (concerning $\mfs\cong\mathfrak{uce}(\mfg_0[t_1^{\pm 1},t_2])$) was not stated in \cite[Prop.
-3.5]{MRY}, it can be proven in the same way as the first part. \end{remark} \begin{corollary} Assume that $\mfg$ is of untwisted affine type (excluding $A_1^{(1)}$).
+extends to an isomorphism of Lie algebras $\mft\stackrel{\sim}{\rightarrow} \mathfrak{uce}(\mfg_0[t_1^{\pm 1},t_2^{\pm 1}])$.
+Moreover, we have $\mfs\cong \mathfrak{uce}(\mfg_0[t_1^{\pm 1},t_2])$ with an isomorphism $\mfs\stackrel{\sim}{\rightarrow} \mathfrak{uce}(\mfg_0[t_1^{\pm 1},t_2])$ given by the above assignment with $r$ taking values in $\Z_{\geq 0}$ and $\mbC$ omitted. \end{proposition} \begin{remark} Although the second part of the above proposition (concerning $\mfs\cong\mathfrak{uce}(\mfg_0[t_1^{\pm 1},t_2])$) was not stated in \cite[Prop.\ 3.5]{MRY}, it can be proven in the same way as the first part. \end{remark} \begin{corollary} Assume that $\mfg$ is of untwisted affine type (excluding $A_1^{(1)}$).
 Then the natural morphism

-is an embedding of Lie algebras. \end{corollary} Because of the following proposition, it is also possible to interpret $\mfs$ and $\mft$ as universal central extensions of $\mfg^{\prime}[t]$ and $\mfg^{\prime}[t^{\pm 1}]$. \begin{proposition} We have isomorphisms of Lie algebras
+is an embedding of Lie algebras. \end{corollary} Due to the following proposition, it is also possible to interpret $\mfs$ and $\mft$ as universal central extensions of $\mfg^{\prime}[t]$ and $\mfg^{\prime}[t^{\pm 1}]$, respectively. \begin{proposition} We have isomorphisms of Lie algebras